Stop The Scrolling Header | Enable the Scrolling Header

 It was like a dialectic of light and dark, [no comma] so that as soon as I moved towards one, I sacrificed the other.

-So is not treated as a FANBOYS [in which case there wouldn't be a comma anyway Wink], but so that is treated like because or since.
+So is not treated as a FANBOYS [in which case there wouldn't be a comma anyway :wink:], but so that is treated like because or since.
 It gets no comma unless it's phrase is at the beginning of the sentence.
-In this case, it would make no sense to put the so that phrase in the beginning of the sentence, so just take out the comma.
-Laughing
+In this case, it would make no sense to put the so that phrase in the beginning of the sentence, so just take out the comma. :lol:

 Overall Impressions

 The first sentence was cute; it made me giggle and saw "Aww" at the same time.
 At this point, I'm seeing no point to the stuff after the part I liked, though.
-I love metaphors, and I love your metaphors; but they don't add anything to the point of the paragraph.
-Confused
+I love metaphors, and I love your metaphors; but they don't add anything to the point of the paragraph. :?

 Paragraph Zwei [2]